SoldierChen/HomePage/_pages/about.md

 Biography
 ======

-I received my Ph.D. degree from National University of Singapore in 2022, under the supervision of [Prof. Bingsheng He](https://www.comp.nus.edu.sg/~hebs/).
+I will join the Microelectronics Thrust of the Hong Kong University of Science and Technology (Guangzhou) as an assistant professor in Jan.
+2024.
+Currently, I am a Principle Engineer at Hisilicon, Huawei.
+Prior to that, I received my Ph.D. in Computer Science from National Univeristy of Singapore in 2022, where I was advised by [Prof. Bingsheng He](https://www.comp.nus.edu.sg/~hebs/) and [Prof. Weng Fai WONG](https://www.comp.nus.edu.sg/~wongwf/), and B.Eng. in Microelectronic Engineering from Harbin Institute of Technology in 2016.

 My research aims to build sustainable computing systems by the means of algorithm-hardware co-design and system optimizations.
 In particular, I am interested in designing *deployable* hardware accelerators using FPGAs for emerging applications such as graph processing, database systems and machine learning systems.